 By now you've probably heard of the benefits of skincare slugging: the act of slathering your face in a thick layer of petroleum jelly before bed.
-The hope?
-To lock in as much moisture as possible overnight for soft, plump skin come morning.
-Then there's hair slugging, a similar technique using hair oils, not to mention hand slugging (layering hyaluronic acid serum, hand cream, and Vaseline to get rid of flaky, cracked skin).
+The hope is to lock in as much moisture as possible overnight for soft, plump skin come morning.
+Then there's hair slugging, a similar technique using hair oils, not to mention hand slugging (layering hyaluronic acid serum, hand cream and Vaseline in a bid to banish flaky, cracked skin).

-As far as TikTok's beauty community is concerned, there aren't many things you can't slug.
-Now, it's nails.
+As far as TikTok's beauty community is concerned, there aren't many things you can't slug, which is why the new hack on everyone's radar shines a light on nails specifically.
 It makes total sense.
-Nail trends are huge right now, particularly press-ons, gels, and acrylic styles in various colors and shapes.
-Without regular breaks and proper nail care, however, they do tend to leave nail beds brittle, and cuticles looking and feeling a little worse for wear.
+Nail trends are huge right now, particularly press-ons, gels and acrylic styles in various Instagram-worthy colours and shapes.
+Without regular breaks and proper nail care, however, they do tend to leave nail beds and cuticles looking and feeling a little worse for wear.

 What is nail slugging?

 It wasn't long before TikTok's nail obsessives took to the app to share how they slug their nails.
-TikToker @lovefreshpaint went viral for their take on nail slugging, which consists of a drop of CND Vinylux Solar Oil Essential Nail & Cuticle Conditioner massaged into nails and cuticles, followed by a dab of Eucerin Aquaphor Skin Repairing Balm.
-"I do this every night before bed," they told their TikTok followers. @mytrendynails also makes a case for nail slugging, using cuticle oil and a hand balm, and the results are strong, flake-free nails and skin.
+TikToker @lovefreshpaint went viral for their take on nail slugging, which consists of a slick of CND Vinylux Solar Oil Essential Nail & Cuticle Conditioner, £2.95, massaged into nails and cuticles, followed by a dab of Eucerin Aquaphor Soothing Skin Balm for Face, Body & Hands, £9.
+"I do this every night before bed," they told their TikTok followers. @mytrendynails also makes a case for nail slugging using cuticle oil and a hand balm, and the results are strong, flake-free nails and skin.

 What are the benefits of nail slugging?

-"Using both cuticle oil and hand cream basically creates a super hydrating and moisturizing infusion that will absorb into the skin and nails to hydrate and relieve any dryness," confirmed Metta.
-"The oil helps lock in moisture from hand cream, so it actually makes more sense to mix the two: applying moisturizer first, a drop of oil, and then massaging both in together."
-You could even apply the moisturizer all over first and finish by layering the cuticle or nail oil, added Metta.
-"I always recommend my clients to oil their nails twice daily.
-And for anyone with really dehydrated and dry skin and cuticles, apply what I call a 'moisture bomb' of cream and cuticle oil twice a week."
+"Using both cuticle oil and hand cream basically creates a super hydrating and moisturising infusion that will absorb into the skin and nails to hydrate and relieve any dryness," confirmed Metta.
+"The oil helps lock in moisture from hand cream so it actually makes more sense to mix the two by applying moisturiser first, a drop of oil and then massaging both in together."
+You could even apply the moisturiser all over first and finish by layering the cuticle or nail oil, added Metta.
+"I always recommend my clients to oil their nails twice daily, and for anyone with really dehydrated and dry skin and cuticles to apply what I call a 'moisture bomb' of cream and cuticle oil twice a week."

 If you regularly read Beauty In A Tik, you'll know that I'll always tell you when a TikTok beauty hack isn't worth it.
 Take semi-permanent lip liner, for example, or using lube as makeup primer.
 But nail slugging is legit.
 Almost like magic, my dry cuticles disappeared immediately and the splits in my nails were much less noticeable.
 I'm no one-hit wonder, though.
 I've been nail slugging with cuticle oil and Vaseline for over a week now, introducing the TikTok-famous Eucerin balm, and I can report that my nails look so much better for it.
 They're literally glowing and I don't have any parched cuticles to pick.

-Metta loves CND Rescue RXx, a keratin-based nail oil treatment that strengthens nails while providing hydration.
-"OPI Nail Envy is also a great paint-on nail-strengthening treatment," said Metta, "but cuticle or nail oil must also be applied to prevent nails from becoming too hard and brittle."
+If you're not good at applying cuticle oil?
+"Something like Clarins Hand and Nail Treatment Cream, $49, is perfect as it doubles up as a hand cream and cuticle oil," said Metta, who also loves CND Rescue RXx, $8.95 – $34.95, a keratin-based nail oil treatment that strengthens nails while providing hydration.
+"OPI Nail Envy, $34.95, is also a great paint-on nail-strengthening treatment," said Metta, "but cuticle or nail oil must also be applied to prevent nails from becoming too hard and brittle."